go101/go101/pages/generics/222-about-this-book.md

 		var d D

 		func main(){
-		  // T is infered as C
+		  // T is inferred as C
 		 fmt.Printf("%T ", g(a, b, c, d)) // type D of d does not match inferred type C for T }